samdulin/DataSciencePortfolio/README.md

 ### Filling in Missing Values in Datasets
 [GitHub](/RProjects/missingValues.md)

 One common problem in biological datasets is that of having missing values.
 In particular, humans have a lot of trouble determing bird sex.
 So, I tasked myself with creating a classifier and using feature extraction to be able to predict bird sex.
-The algorithm outperformed random assignement by a factor greater than ten in most cases.
+The algorithm outperformed random assignement by a factor greater than 10 in most cases.

 ## Project in Python